 If you love dry jokes and believe every good book should contain such, let your client know.
 Better still; include a link to an article you have written as such in the proposal for the client to see.
 Someone out there needs a little of your madness to spice up their lives; they just don’t know how to ask for it.
 Show them!

 Next, ask them to describe the message they need their audience to read in one sentence.
-The thing that have been keeping them awake all night.
-This should also help you identify the belief system they need portrayed in the book and their target clients.
+The thing that has been keeping them awake all night.
+This should also help you identify the belief system they need portrayed in the book and taught to their target clients.
 Make sure they state how long the book should be, in words, number of chapters and approximate number of pages.
 To some client, such numbers are part of their religious beliefs.
 Never ignore them.

-If there’s something you don’t like about what the client wants, decide if the project is for you or not.
+If there’s something you don’t like about what the client wants, decide if the project is for you or not and let them know.

 I’m keen not to write for people whose ideologies conflict with mine by a large margin.
 Reason being, as the ghostwriter, I must assume the persona of the client to deliver the message as required.
 I become them throughout the writing period.
-So if the compromise is too much to bear, I let them go.
+So if the compromise is too much to bear, I let the client go.
 I have however written for people whose faith differs from mine.
 I just had to detox upon completing the project in order to reset to my default settings.
 But that’s a story for another day.

 Also, discuss the deliverables.
-Do they need you to design the book cover?
+Does the client need you to design the book cover?
 What format do they want the final manuscript in?
 Do they need help marketing the book, and if so, for how long?